 The idea behind a detox or cleanse is that it will help you get rid of toxins and lose weight.
 But this isn’t true for several reasons.
 The most important thing is when you lose weight through dieting, you’re just losing water and/or lean muscle tissue.
 The actual fat loss rate is very minimal (2).
 So, even if toxins were stored in the fat cells, going on a cleanse wouldn’t result in detoxification.

+Strict restrictions can make cravings stronger, and you’re more likely to overeat.
 5 days of an extreme calorie deficit will not have permanent results, especially when you go back to eating regular meals.
-Extreme restriction can make cravings stronger, and you’re more likely to overeat.
 Furthermore, crash diets can trigger an unhealthy relationship with food and result in disordered eating (3).

 So, what should you do if you want to kickstart your weight loss plan?
 The answer is simple – forget about detox diets that promise fast results in five days or less.
 Instead of aiming for rapid fat loss through starvation, which means losing water and lean muscle tissue, aim for slow but steady fat loss.